Gen Z Sleep Crisis: Why Young People Aren't Sleeping & How to Fix It

 Actionable mental health strategies for better sleep:

-- Create a "Worry Window": Designate a specific 15-minute period earlier in the day to worry about concerns, which helps prevent nighttime rumination.
+- Create a "Worry Window": Designate a specific 15-minute period earlier in the day for worrying, which prevents nighttime rumination.

 Research from the National Institutes of Health confirms that CBT-I is more effective than sleep medications for long-term improvement, with benefits lasting months after treatment ends.